Andronomos/MoreBombs/README.md

 #### Below is a list of blocks this mod adds regular, sticky and bouncy bomb variants for:
+- Dirt (This bomb only exists because you can't apply the config settings to the vanilla dirt bomb)
 - Snow
 - Ash
 - Mud